Mitsunee/picoapi/README.md

 ## Experimental Feature Notice

 - Currently API Methods accept a `RequestInit` (either native or from node-fetch) as second argument.
 This will change in a future version and also affect what errors get passed to the error hook.
-- Hooks are currently still unstable and the API will very likely change in a future version.
 - TypeScript typings are still experimental and may not be 100% functional yet.

 ## Usage